srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 For the computer an image is just a collection of pixels with different colors.
 Whatever is actually in the picture is very very hard for a computer to identify.

-Yet, state-of-the-art neural networks are already able to identify faces, or prescribe the content of a photo.
+Yet, state-of-the-art neural networks are already able to automatically [identify faces](http://www.technologyreview.com/news/525586/facebook-creates-software-that-matches-faces-almost-as-well-as-you-do/), or [describe the actual content of a photo](https://www.ted.com/talks/fei_fei_li_how_we_re_teaching_computers_to_understand_pictures).

-In this post, I show how this can be done in principal, but using something much simpler to start with: recognizing handwritten digits in images.
+In this post, I show how this is done using a much simpler problem to start with: recognizing handwritten digits in images.
 (A common practical use case for this problem is the automatic classification of handwritten ZIP codes in the mail.)

 ## The MNIST Database

-The *Gold-standard* in machine learning for handwritten digits is called the [MNIST database](http://yann.lecun.com/exdb/mnist/), maintained by one of the most-cited experts in machine learning, [Yann Lecun](http://yann.lecun.com), who is also leading the machine learning endeavours of Facebook.
+The *Gold-standard* in machine learning for handwritten digits is called the [MNIST database](http://yann.lecun.com/exdb/mnist/), maintained by one of the most-cited experts in machine learning, [Yann Lecun](http://yann.lecun.com), who also happens to lead the machine learning endeavours of Facebook.

 The MNIST database contains 70,000 standardized images of handwritten digits and consists of 4 files:

 (1) A training set of 60,000 images: